tvararu/tape-enzyme-example/readme.md

 Some of the things that this setup gets right:

 - ES6 and JSX everywhere courtesy of `babel-node` with presets.
+- No `describe`, `it`, and other linter-perturbing global variables.
+- No `look.at.my.natural.language.assertions` DSL.

 Some of the things I haven't looked into doing yet: